 Two individuals being balanced with themselves

-The degree to which a need is fulfilled or depleted is called axity, and it’s a really important determinant of how we feel and behave toward ourselves.
-Axity is what we typically think of as “self-esteem” or “self-worth” and it’s built when energy flows toward our needs.
-We have two main types, internal axity is made when you fulfill your own needs, and external axity is made when you fulfill the needs of other people.
-Having a lot of internal axity might mean you are neglecting the needs of other people, and having a lot of external axity might mean you are neglecting your own needs.
-Since unmet needs create pathology and relationship dysfunction, it’s important for us to remain balanced in how much energy we give either internally or externally.
+The degree to which a need is fulfilled or depleted is called axity, and it’s a crucial driver of how we feel and behave toward ourselves.
+Axity is what we typically think of as “self-esteem” or “self-worth,” and it’s built when energy flows toward our needs.
+We have two main types: internal axity (you fulfill your own needs) and external axity (you fulfill the needs of other people).

 Psychological Energy and Gravity

 Anytime energy moves from one place to another, some gravity is made.
 This is as true for the mind as it is for every energy system in the universe.
-But unlike the gravity that holds your feet to the surface of the Earth, the mind makes psychological gravity, and it has a strong effect over how we feel and behave.
+But unlike the gravity that holds your feet to Earth, the mind makes psychological gravity—and it has a strong effect on how we feel and behave.

 A person jumping from the dark to light side'